NikhilToram/2024Spr_finalproj/README.md

   <li>A project dealing with a traditional Dots and Boxes game: https://github.com/Armando8766/Dots-and-Boxes.git</li>
   <li>Pattern theory: https://www.youtube.com/watch?v=48sCx-wBs34</li>
 </ul>

+## Two Variations:
+### [recommended] Only one chance per player:
+This more improved version restricts players to one chance per turn even if you win a box.
+This variation allows players to play in a more strategic give-and-take fashion.
+To play this final version run main_alternative games.py

+### Get another chance on winning:
+The first version of this game is built to give you another chance everytime you capture a box, this however means that the game will collapse rapidly after all no-win moves are played.
+To test this version play main.py.

 ## RULES OF THE GAME
 Number of players = 2